 To protect your heart, use common over-the-counter pain relievers thoughtfully.
 There are alternatives, too.

-It's not known for sure yet which, if any, of the various NSAIDs in use are more risky than others.
-However, in studies to date, naproxen has shown the smallest risk.
+- It's not known for sure yet which, if any, of the various NSAIDs in use are more risky than others.
+However, in some studies naproxen has shown the smallest risk.

 NSAID safety tips

 - Use only what you need.
 Don't start off by "bombing" pain with NSAIDs.
 Take the lowest dose first, and then raise it only if it doesn't work.
 Many people obtain acceptable relief of their symptoms, such as pain and swelling, at low to moderate doses.

 - Stop as soon as you can.
 Severe pain demands a response, but when it becomes a dull ache, try to ease off the NSAIDs and shift to comforting remedies like hot baths or cold packs.

 Some studies have shown that people who take NSAIDs also have more heart attacks.
 The reason why is not fully understood, but the evidence is consistent enough to warrant extra caution.
 That is especially true for people with an above-average chance of heart problems because of older age, overweight, smoking, high cholesterol or blood pressure, or a previous heart attack or stroke.